PeterAntal/boilerplate-configurable-vsts-widget/README.md

 -(Command Line: Create your extension) tfx extension create --manifest-globs vss-extension.json --rev-version -Publish your extension from [Marketplace])(https://marketplace.visualstudio.com/manage/publishers) -Share your extension to your test account
--From your account, go to the marketplace and "Install" the shared widget
+-From your account, "Manage Extensions", select "Boilerplate Configuration Widget" and "Install" it

 ##Dev Inner Loop